EmuELEC/Sx05RE/README.md

 **Sx05RE**
-An emulation fork for Sx05 devices, Most of the code is from [Kszaq's LE](https://github.com/kszaq/LibreELEC.tv) and [Lakka](https://github.com/libretro/Lakka-LibreELEC), I just combine tham with some changes, add Emulationstation and some standalone emulators (Advancemame, PPSSPP, Reicast).
+An emulation fork for Sx05 devices, Most of the code is from [Kszaq's LE](https://github.com/kszaq/LibreELEC.tv) and [Lakka](https://github.com/libretro/Lakka-LibreELEC), I just combine them with some changes, add Emulationstation and some standalone emulators (Advancemame, PPSSPP, Reicast).

 To build use: